Aluminio-visto/DataScience-ScikitLearn/Bank Loan predictor (MD).md

 | SVM                | 0.72    | 0.62     | NA      |
 | LogisticRegression | 0.74    | 0.63     | 0.59    |

-The metrics are not terrific, as 0.75 represents 1 in 4 flawed predictions, but that is understandable, as the dataset is not quite big, and also we might tweak the parameters in the classification algorithms (e.g., tuning regularization, building deeper and richer networks) to get better statistics.
+The metrics are not terrific, as 0.75 represents 1 in 4 flawed predictions, but that is understandable, as the dataset is not quite big, and of course, we might tweak some parameters like activation, gradient descent method, L1/L2 regularization... and build deeper and richer networks (scikit sets up only one hidden layer with 100 neurons by default, but this may be changed) to get better results.